-This passage is found in Father Wynne's edition of The Great Encyclical Letters of Pope Leo XIII (New York: Benziger Brothers, 1903), p.
-83. For the promise is to you and to your children and to all that are far off, whomsoever the Lord our God shall call.
+3 This passage is found in Father Wynne's edition of The Great Encyclical Leiters of Pope Leo XIII (New York: Benziger Brothers, 1903), p.
+83.

+For the promise is to you and to your children and to all that arc far off, whomsoever the Lord our God shall call.